WRGII/CARERVIEW/README.md

 ## Deployment

-The application is configured for Netlify deployment with:
+The application is Bolt publishing for MVP deployment with:
 - Automatic Supabase integration
-- Serverless functions for token validation
 - Environment variable management
-- Custom domain support

-Built with ❤️ for professional caregiving assessment.
+Built with ❤️ for family and professional caregiving assessment.